opensearch-project/opensearch-sdk-java/SECURITY.md

 For resource that are managed by plugins, access control is governed within individual plugin.
 By examining [user](https://github.com/opensearch-project/common-utils/blob/main/src/main/java/org/opensearch/commons/authuser/User.java) object from OpenSearch's thread context permissions are available for approval/denial.
 An example from anomaly detection is [checkUserPermissions](https://github.com/opensearch-project/anomaly-detection/blob/875b03c1c7596cb34d74fea285c28d949cfb0d19/src/main/java/org/opensearch/ad/util/ParseUtils.java#L568).
 Uniform resource controls and models are needed to protect from misconfiguration and code defects.

-As Extensions do not have access OpenSearch's thread context, identity and its associated privileges must be communicated through the REST APIs.
+As Extensions do not have access OpenSearch's thread context, identity and its associated privileges must be communicated through APIs.

 ## Auditing